emmaU90/Analysis_of_top_uk_youtubers/README.md

 1. Remove unnecessary columns by only selecting the ones you need.
 2. Extract Youtube channel names from the first column.
 3. Rename columns using aliases.

+# Transform the data

+/*
+# 1. Select the required columns
+# 2. Extract the channel name from the 'NOMBRE' column
+*/

+-- 1.
+SELECT
+    SUBSTRING(NOMBRE, 1, CHARINDEX('@', NOMBRE) -1) AS channel_name,  -- 2.
+    total_subscribers,
+    total_views,
+    total_videos

+FROM
+    top_uk_youtubers_2024

+# Create the SQL view

+/*
+# 1. Create a view to store the transformed data
+# 2. Cast the extracted channel name as VARCHAR(100)
+# 3. Select the required columns from the top_uk_youtubers_2024 SQL table
+*/

+-- 1.
+CREATE VIEW view_uk_youtubers_2024 AS

+-- 2.
+SELECT
+    CAST(SUBSTRING(NOMBRE, 1, CHARINDEX('@', NOMBRE) -1) AS VARCHAR(100)) AS channel_name, -- 2.
+    total_subscribers,
+    total_views,
+    total_videos

+-- 3.
+FROM
+    top_uk_youtubers_2024

+# Testing

+- What data quality and validation checks are you going to create?
+Here are the data quality tests conducted:

+# Row count check